cshum/imagor/seekstream/README.md

 ## TempFileBuffer

-Use `NewTempFileBuffer(dir, pattern)` if total size is not known or too large to fit inside memory:
+Use `NewTempFileBuffer(dir, pattern)` if total size is not known or does not fit inside memory:

 ```go
 package main